Zilliqa/delegated_staking/README.md

 ## Contract Configuration

-Now or at a later time you can set the commission on the rewards the validator earns to e.g. 10% as follows:
+Now you can set the commission on the rewards the staking pool's validators earn to e.g. 10% as follows:
 ```bash
 forge script script/Configure.s.sol --broadcast --legacy --sig "commissionRate(address payable, uint16)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 1000
 ```